Skip to Main Content

 But, if you select or arrange AI-generated material in a sufficiently creative way...
 In these cases, copyright will only protect the human-authored aspects of the work.
 For an example, see this story of a comic book.
 The U.S. Copyright Office determined that the selection and arrangement of the images IS copyrightable, but not the images themselves (made with generative AI).

-The training data of generative AI - Should it be considered fair use?
+Should it be considered fair use?
 This is widely debated.

-Argument A. Yes, it's fair use
+Argument B. Yes, it's fair use

 Thoughts from Creative Commons: